Goldfish breeding is a natural progression after you have kept Goldfish successfully for a while.

 The poor quality of the grandparents came through strongly.

 What I mean by this is Goldfish will always try and revert back to that drab single tailed, slim bodied ancestor with a dorsal fin that all Goldfish came from.
 In every spawning, there will be a number of fry exhibiting very few of the desired traits of the parents (or grandparents).
-If the fry should have two caudal fins, many will have one.
-If the fry should have no dorsal fins, many will have partial fins or spikes.
+If the fry should have two caudal fins, some will have one.
+If the fry should have no dorsal fins, some will have partial fins or spikes.

 So it goes without saying, but I will say it anyway…NEVER breed different varieties together.